 - Take about 1/2 cup of the hot milk/cheese mixture and SLOWLY drizzle it into the bowl of beaten eggs, whisking with a fork constantly.
 When you have it all tempered, slowly pour the egg mixture back into the milk mixture, again stirring constantly.

-- Butter a 4 to 6 quart baking dish (this has been edited since I first posted this as I have been told by people that that wasn’t big enough.
-So I came to check because I wasn’t sure why they were saying I said 3 quart and saw that I, in my idiocy, didn’t realize I had typed 3 and not four.
-I’m so sorry!!) and preheat the oven to 350 degrees.
+- Butter a 4 to 6 quart baking dish ( I use one of those deep dish foil lasagna pans for this) and preheat the oven to 350 degrees.
 Don’t use a smaller one… this makes a LOT of mac and cheese.
 Pour half of the pasta into the dish.
 Sprinkle with salt and pepper and layer the sliced butter all over the top.

 - Sprinkle half of the cheddar/jack cheese mixture over the top of the pasta, then pour half of the hot milk/cheese mixture over the top.
 Repeat this layering one more time.

-- Bake at 350 until mac and cheese is bubbly and lightly browned, about 30 minutes.
+- Bake at 350 until mac and cheese is bubbly and lightly browned, about 30 to 45 minutes.

 Copyright Notice: From Cupcakes To Caviar images and original content are copyright protected.
 Please do not publish these materials anywhere without prior permission.